 9.1 Applicants for MPhil or PhD degrees are assessed on an individual basis and the suitability of available supervisory arrangements and facilities must also be considered.
 Students who wish to register for a higher degree should have a good first degree and research interests that coincide with the academic expertise of a member of staff at the University.
 All applicants are interviewed within their chosen school initially, and then considered by the Sub-Committee for Research Students which reports to the University Research and Scholarship Committee.

-9.2 Students will normally be registered on the University’s pre-registration period during which time they will work with their proposed Supervisor on their research proposal and the application to Liverpool Hope University.
+9.2 Students will normally be registered on the University’s pre-registration period during which time they will work with their proposed Supervisor on their research proposal and the application.
 Following the pre-registration period they will make their application to the University which much first be scrutinised by the Sub-Committee for Research Students’ Progress.
-On the recommendation of the Sub-Committee, formal application will be made to Liverpool Hope University.

 10.1 Where interviews are conducted, there must be clear criteria against which applicants will be assessed.
 These criteria will be made available to applicants prior to the interview.
 At least two people must be involved in the decisions about the applicants and a record maintained of how applicants were assessed against the criteria.